 - Place the balls in between two plastic sheets, and press it gently to form a disc of about 3 inches diameter.
 Continue with all the balls.
 Keep it ready.

-- Heat a Kadai with oil and when hot enough, gently slide in the discs and fry on both sides and drain using a slotted ladle.
+- Heat a kadai with cooking oil and when hot enough, gently slide in the discs and fry on both sides and drain using a slotted ladle.

 - Store in an airtight container.